Employment Appeal Tribunal Solicitors - Legal Represention

-Appeals against a decision made by a London Employment Tribunal are made to the London Employment Appeal Tribunal which will only consider appeals on points of law except on certain appeals from decisions of the Certification Officer where an appeal may be on law or fact.
+Appeals against a decision made by an Employment Tribunal (ET) are made to the Employment Appeal Tribunal (EAT) which will only consider appeals on a 'points of law' except on certain appeals from decisions of the Certification Officer where an appeal may be on the law or fact.
 A point of law concerns the interpretation of the legislation and its application to the facts of the case.
 A decision is wrong if the law has been incorrectly interpreted or applied or if the decision is one which no reasonable tribunal could have reached.
 The EAT will not normally admit fresh evidence unless, exceptionally, its existence could not have been reasonably known of or foreseen and it would have had an important influence on the hearing.

 An appeal which contains a complaint of bias or improper conduct will usually be the subject of specific directions including an order that the complainant swears an affidavit describing what went on in advance of any hearing which is then sent to the other parties concerned for comment.